Alspaladin/alspaladincv/README.md

    - 80k authors
    - terabytes of book data
    - lots of backend microservices with NodeJS
-   - frontend react.js and knockout.jsи
+   - frontend react.js and knockout.js
    - Docker, Teamcity and Jenkins for CI